 Te DATA IN and DATA OUT ports allow you to connect this display to the controller digital port or another display port, respectively.
 The DATA OUT port is used for stacking another RGB matrix display using the 2nd display’s DATA IN port, creating a daisy chain network of LED modules.
 You can stack as many of these modules together until you run into processing, memory, or power constraints.
 Adding more modules requires adding more memory and a power regulator with a larger output.

-Cloned Micro RGB Matrix Tile board in a new Geppetto project
+Cloned Micro RGB Matrix Tile board in a new Upverter project

 Adding an ESP32U as a Controller

 The image above shows the Micro RGB matrix display without any host controller.
 One option for a controller is an ESP32U.
 This controller requires 3.3 V of power, so we can add a 3.3 V/1.5 A power converter to the board.
 The Topmost left RGB LED in the matrix is used to configure the DATA IN connection.
 Here, we’ve connected the DATA IN is connected to the PWN_1H on the ESP32 microcontroller, as shown below.